Tactical ETFs: Tactfully No, Thank You?

 It is surprising that tactical ETFs in three categories underperformed simple equity-bond portfolios as investors might have expected some to do better, some to do worse, but on average to generate similar returns.

 This analysis has emphasized total returns so far, but tactical ETFs typically market themselves as offering better risk-adjusted returns given a strong focus on risk management.
-Therefore, we calculate the risk-return ratios of the tactical ETFs, however, that does not change the conclusion that tactical ETFs have done poorly (try Finominal’s Security Analyzer for ETF or mutual fund analysis)).
+Therefore, we calculate the risk-return ratios of the tactical ETFs, however, that does not change the conclusion that tactical ETFs have done poorly.

 Tactical ETFs Risk-Return Ratios (2015 - 2020)